neo4j/neo4j-javascript-driver/packages/neo4j-driver/README.md

 import neo4j from 'neo4j-driver'
 ```

-Driver instance should be closed when Node.js application exits:
+Driver instance should be closed when the application exits:

 ```javascript
 driver.close() // returns a Promise